This policy was last updated on 01/06/2021.

 V. Information about the specific uses that require registration

-You can publicly comment on our blogs where we post a variety of articles to inform you about our activities.
+You can publicly comment on our blog where we post a variety of articles to inform you about our activities.
 When posting a comment your name or user name will be made public.
-To be able to comment on our blogs you will have to register as described in IV.
+To be able to comment on our blog you will have to register as described in IV.

 In addition to the extent of processing described under IV, when you post a comment we will retain some of your personal data such as your IP address and name and other metadata such as time of posting.
 This is necessary to defend ourselves from possible liability claims that may arise from unlawful comments posted by you and reflects our legitimate interest with regard to the legal justification of this processing activity in Article 6 sec.
 1 sent.
 1 lit. f GDPR.

 We reserve the right to delete comments that are off-topic, spam, abusive, use excessive foul language, include ad hominem attacks or offend against legal regulations.

 For the use of our web shop you have to set up an account as described under IV.
 Your customer account retains your personal data for future purchases.
 You can delete the personal data as well as the account in your account’s settings.
 This processing is based on Article 6 sec.
 1 sent.
 1 lit. b.

 By statutory law we are required to retain the provided financial data in relation to transactions (including address, payment and order information) for ten years.
 However, after 2 years we will restrict the processing of your personal data to comply with the statutory requirements and will not process the personal data any further.
 Regarding this, the retention of your personal data is based on Article 6 sec.
 1 sent.
 1 lit. c GDPR.

 With your email address you can subscribe to our newsletters that provide you with the latest news about our products and services if you consent to receiving such newsletters.
 The legal basis for this processing is Article 6 sec.
 1 sent.
 1 lit. a GDPR.
 Your email address will be retained as long as you subscribe to our newsletters.